 8b-1.
-Solve systems of two linear equations in two variables algebraically.
+Solve systems of two linear equations in two variables algebraically

-- Coefficients, constants, and solutions may be rational, including zero. - Students may solve the system using substitution or elimination (combination) methods.
+- Coefficients, constants, and solutions may be rational, including zero. - Items may or may not have a context. - Students may solve the system using substitution or elimination (combination) methods.